Police monitor candidate backed out amid old workplace harassment, licensing violations

 The city of Madison civil rights administrator tapped to be the city’s first independent police monitor took himself out of consideration for the job after documents surfaced showing he’d discriminated against a woman he’d been having an affair with and violated state licensing requirements at his former company.

-Byron Bishop, currently Equal Opportunities Division manager in the city's Department of Civil Rights, was the only candidate left in the running Dec.
-16 when the Police Civilian Oversight Board voted in closed session to offer him the job.
-The other finalist, a university lecturer and assistant chief of staff at the District of Columbia Department of Corrections, dropped out of consideration in November.
+Byron Bishop, currently Equal Opportunities Division manager in the city’s Department of Civil Rights, was the only candidate left in the running Dec.
+16 when the Police Civilian Oversight Board voted in closed session to offer him the job — an offer that board member Ankita Bharadwaj said was rescinded in another closed session vote on Dec.
+23. The other announced finalist, a university lecturer and assistant chief of staff at the District of Columbia Department of Corrections, dropped out of consideration in November.

+“In response to learning there was a board vote to rescind their conditional offer of employment, Byron Bishop chose to withdraw his candidacy for the Independent Police Monitor position.
+Mr. Bishop sent his gratitude to the board for their time and efforts and wished the board nothing but success in their search to fill this important and needed role,” said Harper Donahue, city human resources director.

 The decisions from the state Department of Workforce Development’s Equal Rights Division and the former Department of Regulation and Licensing date back to 2007 and 2005, respectively, and were shared with Madison’s Human Resources Department by a member of the public.
 The Wisconsin State Journal obtained them through a public records request.